sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/common-configuration/error-handling.md

     - mapping: root = if errored() { deleted() }
 ```

 This will remove any failed messages from a batch.
-Furthermore, dropping a message will propagate an acknowledgement (also known as "ack") upstream to the pipeline's input.
+Furthermore, dropping a message will propagate an acknowledgment (also known as "ack") upstream to the pipeline's input.

 ## Reject Messages